RelationalAI Native App Installation#

 If, after completing the installation steps above, you want to run a demo notebook in Snowsight, then:

-• Download the following two files:
+• Download the Simple Start Notebook

 • Repeat the notebook import process (+ Create Projects > Notebook > Import .ipynb File) and select simple-start-snowflake.ipynb.
+This time choose Run on container, and select the compute pool you created in the installation notebook (NOTEBOOK_CPU_XS).

 • Follow the instructions in the demo notebook: